Are you searching for where to go apple picking in New Jersey?

 What should I do after picking apples?

 Once you pick your apples, you have a lot of great options!
-Take them home and store them in space at room temperature or make room and store them in the fridge.
+Take them home and store them in a space at room temperature or make room and store them in the fridge.

 You can also wash the apples and eat them fresh from the tree as well.
 If you’ve checked them for ripeness before picking, fresh apples from the orchard have an unbeatable flavor.